the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

 From this page you can initiate an operation which will download data from The Allen Mouse Brain Connectivity Atlas.
 See http://connectivity.brain-map.org

+This feature is available only if AllenSDK is installed.
+TVB does not package it.
 This operation needs an internet connection and it will take many minutes to complete.
 It will produce a Connectivity and a brain Volume.